I don’t go grocery shopping anymore…

 Amazon Subscribe and Save Offer

-Amazon S&S is not cost effective for many items, but I have found that there are a few staples in our household that price nicely here.
-I regularly buy several types of baby/toddler snacks (Plum Organics Mighty 4 Squeeze Packs and Annie’s Cheddar Bunnies to name a few) and granola bars on Amazon S&S. I know I know, I’m supposed to be a good mom and make all of my child’s baby food from scratch buuuut remember the part about full-time working mom?
+Amazon S&S is not cost-effective for many items, but I have found that there are a few staples in our household that price nicely here.
+I regularly buy several types of baby/toddler snacks (Plum Organics Mighty 4 Squeeze Packs and Annie’s Cheddar Bunnies to name a few) and granola bars on Amazon S&S. I know I know, I’m supposed to be a good mom and make all of my child’s baby food from scratch but remember the part about full-time working mom?
 Right.
-Squeeze packs for the kiddo and granola bars for Mr. AR and I.
+Squeeze packs for the kiddo and granola bars for Mr. AR and me.